 Kristel Bermejo completed her Hon.
 BSc at the University of Toronto specializing in Pharmacology.
 Kristel has a keen interest in neuroscience which lead her to pursue graduate studies.
 Kristel pursued post-graduate studies and obtained her MSc. in the Department of Pharmacology and Toxicology studying molecular mechanisms in models of Parkinson’s disease.
 Kristel is now a pursuing her PhD in the Department of Pharmacology and Toxicology.
 Kristel’s study focuses on animal models of schizophrenia and studying the molecular mechanisms behind disease onset and progression.
 Kristel has a passion for knowledge translation and making science understandable and accessible to the public.
 She has volunteered for many organizations bringing science to the public and to children, including Let’s Talk Science, Science Rendezvous, and Pueblo Science.
 Kristel wishes to inspire youths to take interest in science by advocating for organizations aimed at making science more interesting and fun for youths.
 In her spare time, Kristel likes to cook and bake, play video games, and spend time in the great outdoors.

 Shermaine Li obtained her Hon.
-B.Sc. from the University of Toronto majoring in chemistry and physiology.
-She is currently continuing to pursue her studies in chemistry as an M.Sc. student at the same university.
-Shermaine has a passion for research exploring numerous fields including biophysics, neuroscience, and bioengineering.
-Her current research in physical surface chemistry, specifically in creating light-activated antibacterial surfaces, stems from an interest in translating science into society.
-Part of this endeavour involves teaching science to children in creative, accessible way – bringing concepts outside the textbook into reality.
-She is excited to contribute to the teachers’ training program founded by Pueblo Science, which has proven to be a successful and sustainable way of improving global science literacy.
-She can’t wait to join the teaching team in the RISE programs, meet people from around the world and experience new cultures.
+B.Sc. majoring in chemistry and physiology and her M.Sc. in chemistry both at the University of Toronto.
+She is currently continuing to pursue her studies in medicine as an MDCM candidate at McGill University.
+Shermaine has a passion for research exploring numerous fields including neuroscience, and surface chemistry, as well as an interest in translating applied sciences into society.
+Part of this endeavour involves teaching science to children in creative, accessible way – bringing concepts outside the textbook.
+She has previously joined the teaching and curriculum development team in the teachers’ training (RISE) programs in 2016, which have been proven to be a successful and sustainable way of improving global science literacy.
+She is excited to continue to contribute this, meet people from around the world and experience new cultures!

 Johnathan Lau obtained his M.D. from the University of Ottawa where he will be an upcoming Family Medicine Resident Physician.
 He participated as an instructor and co-coordinator for the 2017 RISE initiative in Kingston, Jamaica, his native birthplace.
 From Jamaica, he emigrated to Toronto where he obtained his HBSc. in Immunology and Physiology and got involved in many research opportunities.
 He has acted as a speaker for seminars on the importance of obtaining research opportunities.
 He tries to balance his passion for scientific communication, mentorship, research, and clinical duties.